davidcao1337/senior-design/assignments/user-manual.md

 * **About LyfeOn**<br />

-LyfeOn is a personalized health and wellness web app that serves as a digital journal that helps users log and track their health in three major areas: fitness, nutrition, and sleep.
+LyfeON is a personalized health and wellness web app that serves as a digital journal that helps users log and track their health in three major areas: fitness, nutrition, and sleep.
 The app features a recommendation system that helps users make a healthy meal and workout plans based on their goals and needs.
-LyfeOn provides an easy way for users to visualize their progress toward meeting their health goals.<br />
+LyfeON provides an easy way for users to visualize their progress toward meeting their health goals.<br />

 * **System Requirements**<br />

  **Internet Browser**<br />
  Please use a modern browser with JavaScript enabled.
 We recommend our users choose one of the following browsers:
  * Google Chrome (recommended)
  * Microsoft Edge
  * Safari

  **Network**<br />
- The user should have Internet services to access the LyfeOn application.
+ The user should have internet services to access the LyfeON application.

 ## 2. Feature Overview<br />